-So if you are contemplating the region for your studies and are looking for some cool facts about Cardiff, read on and enjoy our 7 things you never knew about Cardiff!
+So if you are contemplating the region for your studies and are considering staying at our student accommodation in Cardiff, read on and enjoy our 7 things you never knew about this exciting and dynamic city!

 It’s only been the capital since 1955

 You may be surprised to hear that Cardiff has not actually been the capital of Wales for that long.
 In fact, some of your parents may even have been born when Wales didn’t even have an official capital!
 It wasn’t until 1955 that it was decided that one of the country’s major cities should step up and take the mantle, and Cardiff won.

 The closest competitor was unsurprisingly Swansea, which isn’t a million miles away from Cardiff but the city’s thriving coal industry and infrastructure with local communities got it the nod and it hasn’t really looked back since.

 Cardiff claims to have more castles than any other city in the world and although that could be quite tricky to prove beyond any doubt, it certainly has a solid case.
 Cardiff Castle is of course the landmark that brings in millions of tourists to Wales every year but there is also St. Fagan’s Castle and Castell Coch in the city centre too, which have their own quirks and charms.